Octopus Energy Solar Panels Review 2026: Costs, Packages & Is It Worth It?

 Solar Products

-Solar panel packages (typically 3–5kW), hybrid inverters, optional battery storage add-ons, and smart export via the Octopus SEG tariff.
-Panels sourced from major manufacturers.
+Solar packages in the 3kW to 5kW range, hybrid inverters, optional battery add-ons, and smart export through the Octopus SEG tariff.
+Panels come from the major manufacturers.

 How Octopus Energy solar works